DoMAAA21/TreatsDelightTS/README.md

 # Treats Delight: A Digital Transformation of TUP-Taguig Canteen - Project Overview
-This website partially fulfills the requirement for our undergraduate degree under the IT Capstone course at the Technological University of the Philippines-Taguig.
-The primary users of this website application are the canteen staff, students, faculty, and administrative officers of the TUP-T. This system encompasses more than just canteen management.
-It also features efficient ordering and administrative control systems for seamless operations.
+This project partially fulfills the requirement for our undergraduate degree under the IT Capstone course at the Technological University of the Philippines-Taguig.
+The comprehensive system goes beyond simple canteen management.
+It encompasses efficient ordering and administrative control systems to ensure smooth operations between the canteen staff, students, faculty, and admin staff of TUP-Taguig.
 #### Website Link: https://treatsdelight.shop

 ## Technologies